 Training status appears to have little influence on the origin of fatty acids during the first 120 min of submaximal exercise.
 Nonetheless, trained subjects are able to maintain higher workloads with decreased metabolic work (HR) for longer periods compared to untrained individuals based on the ability to maintain FAox for longer durations [ref].
 Despite the training status effect on fat oxidation, exercise duration will dictate substrate origin during submaximal exercise, and all exercise could be called “submaximal” in long efforts.

-Fact #9: Diet affects Fat Oxidation% (and a little FatMax)
+Fact #9: Diet significantly affects Fat Oxidation% (but only slightly FatMax)

 Studies comparing high carb and low carb diets show a significant affect on fat oxidation but fatmax stays more of less the same.
 Take a look at this curve